Animation / Blender

-- Auto Start - whether this object's animation will start after the scene is loaded.
+- Whether this object's animation will start after the scene is loaded.

-- Loop Mode - playback mode: Repeat - plays from the start to the end and repeats, Once - plays one time and stops, Ping Pong - plays from the start to the end and then in reverse.
+- Playback mode: Repeat - plays from the start to the end and repeats, Once - plays one time and stops, Ping Pong - plays from the start to the end and then in reverse.

-- Repeat Infinitely - whether this object's animation will be played all over again.
+- Whether this object's animation will be played all over again.
 Valid only for Repeat and Ping Pong modes.

-- Repeat Count - how many times the animation will be played.
+- How many times the animation will be played.
 Valid only for Repeat and Ping Pong modes if Repeat Infinitely is disabled.

-- Offset - how many frames will be skipped before the animation starts.
+- How many frames will be skipped before the animation starts.